 - Ibriks require Turkish Ground Coffee (extremely fine coffee)

 If you don’t have a grinder, you can buy pre-packaged ground coffee.
-You can even browse our ground coffee options or opt for a coffee subscription (including a decaf coffee subscription, if that’s your preference).
+You can even browse our ground coffee options or opt for a coffee bean subscription (including a decaf coffee subscription, if that’s your preference).

 The main advantages of buying coffee this way is that you avoid the hassle of grinding it yourself and you know that it has been ground to the specific coarseness you require.